What Is Conflict in A Story? [Definition, Types, and Examples]

 - Finally, ensure that the conflict is appropriate for the setting and genre of your story.
-A kitchen gunfight might be realistic for an action story set in a dark house, but it would be out of place in a historical romance set in Regency England.
+A kitchen gunfight might be realistic for an action story in a dark house, but it would be out of place in a historical romance set in Regency England.

 The conflict should drive the story forward and provide tension and suspense.
 It should also be resolved satisfyingly, even if the protagonist fails in their initial quest.

 Not only will they make your story feel formulaic and unoriginal, but they can also alienate readers who don’t identify with the clichés or stereotypes being used.

 In J.D.
 Salinger’s The Catcher in the Rye, Holden Caulfield is a prime example of an individual experiencing internal conflict.

 As a teenager, he is caught between childhood and adulthood, innocence and maturity.
 This is evident in his relationships with people, his observations of the world around him, and his own thoughts and emotions.
-For Holden, everything seems phony and he longs for something real and honest.
+For Holden, everything seems phony, and he longs for something real and honest.

-Yet at the same time, he is afraid of change and struggles to let go of his childhood.
+Yet, at the same time, he is afraid of change and struggles to let go of his childhood.
 This conflict within himself ultimately leads to his breakdown.

 In most stories, the protagonist is pitted against an antagonist, creating an external conflict.
 However, sometimes the conflict is between two characters who are equally matched.
-This can create a tense and suspenseful story, as readers wonder who will come out on top.
+This can create a tense and suspenseful story as readers wonder who will come out on top.

-The two are evenly matched in terms of ability and charisma, making it impossible to predict who will emerge victorious, while at the same time prompting the reader to keep turning pages.
+The two are evenly matched in ability and charisma, making it impossible to predict who will emerge victorious while simultaneously prompting the reader to keep turning pages.

 This can take many forms, one of which is characters battling the elements, such as in The Perfect Storm, where a group of fishermen must fight against a raging storm at sea;